Rajakili: Production

-Development

 On 3 August 2022, Thambi Ramaiah's directorial film Rajakili was launched in Chennai after a muhurat puja, with his son Umapathy Ramaiah making his debut as the co-director.
-In the first-look poster that was released on 8 November 2022, it was revealed that Umapathy would be directing the film, while Thambi Ramaiah will be handling the story, dialogues, lyrics, and music.
+In the first-look poster that was released on 8 November 2022, it was revealed that Umapathy would be directing the film after producer Suresh Kamatchi motivated him and gave him suggestions for the screenplay while Thambi Ramaiah will be handling the story, dialogues, lyrics, and music.
 The film stars Samuthirakani and Thambi Ramaiah in the lead roles, who are known for their combinations in Saattai (2012), Appa (2013), Adutha Saattai (2019) and Vinodhaya Sitham (2021).
 The film also stars Suveta Shrimpton, Miyashree Sowmya, Daniel Annie Pope, Pala.
 Karuppiah, Aadukalam Naren, Krish, Praveen G and others in supporting roles.

 The film is produced by Suresh Kamatchi under his V House productions banner and the technical work consists of cinematography by Kedarnath and S. Gopinath, background music by Sai Dinesh, audio by Tapas Nayak, and editing by R Sudharshan.

-Filming

 Principal photography began after a formal muhurat puja on 3 August 2022 in Chennai.